A HERITAGE centre at a railway station has been saved from closure as a new steering group takes over operations and formulates future plans.

 The management of the centre was handed from the trust to a new steering group this month.

-In a statement on the centre's website, it said that negotiations are 'ongoing' with the landlord, volunteers and other interested parties.
+In a statement on the centre's website, it said negotiations are 'ongoing' with the landlord, volunteers and other interested parties.

 Carnforth Station and Heritage CentreCarnforth Station and Heritage Centre (Image: Carnforth Town Council)